 - 5 Tips and Tricks for Google Slides You Need to Try

-Ever since Windows’ inception, Microsoft Excel has been the go-to program for number-crunching, spreadsheets, invoices, and all the other things in life that you want organized into endless grids of rows and columns.
+Ever since Windows’ inception, Microsoft Excel has been the go-to program for number-crunching, spreadsheets, invoices, and all the other things in life that you want organized into infinite grids of rows and columns.

 A little known but brilliantly robust feature of Google Sheets is the option to create forms and questionnaires.
 Open a new Google Sheet, click “Tools -> Create a form,” and you’ll be taken to Google’s fancy Form-making app.